-- In example 1, the sign indicates that a driver must not park continuously for longer than 1 hour on Saturdays between 9 am and 12 noon. - In example 2, the sign indicates that a driver must not park in the area for longer than 2 hours on Mondays to Fridays between 8.30 am and 5 pm, and on Saturdays between 8.30 am and 12 noon, unless permitted by information on or with another traffic control device. - (3) A number, together with the word 'minute', immediately to the right of the letter 'P' indicate that a driver must not park on the length of road, or in the area, continuously for longer than the number of minutes shown.
+- In example 2, the sign indicates that a driver must not park in the area for longer than 2 hours on Mondays to Fridays between 8.30 am and 5 pm, and on Saturdays between 8.30 am and 12 noon, unless permitted by information on or with another traffic control device. - (3) A number, together with the word 'minute', immediately to the right of the letter 'P' indicate that a driver must not park on the length of road, or in the area, continuously for longer than the number of minutes shown.